 While these methods have led to meaningful guidelines and invaluable insights, some questions remain open with respect to real-time PMU-based event identification.
-Basically, Class I models focus on analyzing events using the data recorded by a single PMU.
-This indicates that interactive relationships among different PMU are simply ignored.
+Basically, Class I models focus on analyzing events using data recorded by individual PMUs.
+This indicates that the interactive relationship among different PMUs are simply ignored.
 When applying these event identification models to the actual grids, some PMUs may report events whereas others report normal, resulting in conflicting opinions due to data heterogeneity.
-On the other hand, Class II methods are generally based on the simplifying assumption that each PMU has the same interactive relationship with the rest of PMUs.
-A simple approach is to use a fully-connected graph to represent the interactive relationship.
-However, such an assumption may not realistic due to the complexity of power systems.
-A natural solution to this problem is to apply statistical indicators, such as correlation or causality, to calculate interaction directly from the data \cite{SA2019}.
-This solution is based on time and frequency domain coherency relation between dynamics observed at different PMUs, which is backed by long-term industry usage.
-However, there are still several challenges to achieve this: 1) Performing interaction learning and event identification as two separate stages would diminish event identification accuracy.
-2) Models that utilize multiple PMU data streams as input can lead to high computational complexity, which makes their practical implementation costly.
-3) Most previous works need prior information of event locations and system topology that are usually unavailable for researchers due to privacy protection.
-For example, we have been granted access to a dataset comprising tens of PMUs with a time span of two consecutive years without disclosure of the grid topology.
-4) Due to the lack of the large-scale labeled real-world PMU dataset, most data-driven models use data from only a few PMUs of a system.
+On the other hand, Class II methods are generally based on a simplifying assumption that each PMU has the same interactive relationship with the rest of PMUs.
+This means representing the interaction with a fully connected graph.
+However, such an assumption may not be realistic due to the complexity of power systems.
+A natural solution to this problem is to apply statistical indicators, such as correlation or causality, to infer interaction directly from the data \cite{SA2019}.
+This solution is based on time and frequency domain coherency relation between dynamics observed at different PMUs, which is backed by long-term industrial experience.
+However, there are still several practical challenges to achieving this goal: 1) Performing interaction learning and event identification as two separate stages would diminish the accuracy of event classification.
+2) Most previous works require prior information on event location and system topology that is often not available to researchers due to privacy protection.
+For example, we are granted access to a dataset consisting of tens of PMUs with a time span of two consecutive years without disclosure of the grid topology.
+3) Existing machine learning-based models that utilize multiple PMU data streams as input can lead to high model complexity, which makes their practical implementation costly.